 - Do not sign any documents or accept a settlement.
 The company or its insurance company may attempt to offer you compensation for medical bills or ask you to sign documents after you file a claim.
 However, if you don’t know what your case is worth, you should consult with an experienced car accident attorney.

 - Contact an experienced attorney for help.
-Unlike regular car accidents, crashes that involve vehicles from a major corporation can quickly become overwhelming.
+Unlike regular car accidents, crashes that involve commercial vehicles from a major corporation can quickly become overwhelming.
 If you feel confused or pressured to make decisions about your potential claim, it is essential that you at least take the time to speak with an attorney who has helped people in similar situations.

-Contact a Connecticut Commercial Vehicle Accident Lawyer for a Free Legal Consultation
+Talk with a Connecticut Commercial Vehicle Accident Lawyer for a Free Legal Consultation

 The lawyers at Carter Mario will take care of all aspects of the claims process, including performing an investigation, gathering evidence, interviewing any witnesses, talking to the police, filing the insurance claim, and fighting for fair and full compensation for your damages and injuries.

-Before you accept a settlement from UPS, USPS, Amazon, or Fed-Ex for an accident involving one of their vehicles, contact Carter Mario for a free consultation.
+Before you accept a settlement from UPS, USPS, Amazon, or Fed-Ex for an accident involving one of their delivery vehicles, contact Carter Mario for a free consultation.
 Contact our team of experienced personal injury attorneys today by calling (203) 876-2711 to schedule your free, no-obligation consultation.